rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 can use out of the box.
 This means you could use Cinder itself for storage (using its LVM and ISCSI drivers) or you could write a *Cinder compliant* storage-service to suit your own needs.
-(If you're already familiar with Openstack, you'll recognize this same plugin pattern used most across projects.)
+(If you're already familiar with Openstack, you'll recognize this same plugin pattern used across most most projects.)

 Second, Cinder does not understand compute, but compute understands Cinder.
-This means areas where volumes and compute intersect, like in the attaching or detaching of volumes, are the responsibility of Nova:  to use Cinder with Nova, you will have to use both `cinderclient` to create the volume, and then `novaclient` to attach it.
+This means areas where volumes and compute intersect, like in the attaching or detaching of volumes to an instance, are the responsibility of Nova: meaning, to use Cinder with Nova, you will have to use both `cinderclient` to create the volume, and then `novaclient` to attach it.

-Now that we have a basic understanding of Cinder, let's install and actually use it.
-In particular, we're going to:
+With this in mind, let's install and actually use Cinder, specifically:

 1. Install and configure Cinder using its LVM/ISCI backend